 Dehydration does more than just make you feel thirsty—in actuality, it can be quite dangerous to your overall health.
 This condition occurs when more water is moving out of your body and cells than you’re taking in by drinking.

 You lose water daily when you exhale, breathe, urinate, move your bowels, sweat, and other dehydration causes you should know.
 The severity of dehydration may depend on some factors such as diet, level of physical activity, and climate.
+No matter the reason for dehydration, staying hydrated is crucial for our health and well-being.
+IV treatments in Glendale, CA can be a lifesaver as you can quickly and effectively replenish your body with the fluids and nutrients it needs to function at its best.

 If you can’t tell if your body needs more water, below are some of the common symptoms of dehydration you should be aware of: